 - These numbers don’t show that many veterinarians spend the first 20 to 25 years of their careers saddled with loan payments, staring at student loan balances that don’t seem to change and, in many cases, continue to grow.

 - The other piece of the equation is that the cost of paying back the loans will be higher than the actual loan balance.

-- The loan forgiveness options for veterinarians are extremely limited.
-Sure, the American Veterinary Medical Association has many options listed.
+- Loan forgiveness options are extremely limited for veterinarians.
+Sure, the AVMA has many options listed.
 But they aren’t that easy to get.
 I’ve worked with only a couple of vets who work for the Department of Agriculture and would qualify for Public Service Loan Forgiveness (PSLF).

 Let’s dive deeper into what repayment actually looks like for veterinarians.